khegazy/transbymep/docs/example_docs/setup/prep.md

 ## Making a Repository

-With a nice name in mind, [create a new repository](https://github.com/new?transbymep_name=transbymep&transbymep_owner=Quantum-Accelerators) using this transbymep.
+With a nice name in mind, [create a new repository](https://github.com/new?Popcornn_name=Popcornn&Popcornn_owner=Quantum-Accelerators) using this Popcornn.
 Give it a name, a description, and decide if you want it to be public or private.

 ![](../media/create_a_repo.png)